 The loss of a loved one can take its toll on you both physically and mentally.
 You may experience

-guilt, and panic are just a few of the emotions you may experience.
+Anger, fear, guilt, and panic are just a few of the emotions you may experience.
 This is completely normal.

 The physical effects of grief can include sleeplessness, excessive fatigue, headaches, general malaise, intestinal